melmdesign/jobs/Product-Designer.md

 * Our office has a strong sense of community; we get together regularly for brunches, cocktail nights, soccer, and yoga.
 * Our team comes from 24 different countries creating a fun, international environment.

-PInclude a cover letter and a link to your portfolio / the favorite project you made and the process behind it
+We'd be happy to receive your application including your resume, cover letter and portfolio that demonstrates your experience.